RELIGIOUS LIBERTY PART 4

 And the controversy isn’t just in the public system.
 Presumably parents send their children to Christian schools because they are happy for their children to be taught Christian doctrine.
 But what happens when that doctrine contradicts the cultural orthodoxy (once again this disagreement emerges mostly in the areas of sex and gender)?
 Should the state prevent schools from hiring staff based on their Christian convictions?
 What if a student is agitating and protesting against Christian teaching?
 Is there any scope for discipline?

-These are the kinds of issues we will be exploring this week.
+These are the kinds of issues we will be exploring.

 Interview with Canadian Father, Steve Tourloukis